whuang20226450/112062522-BCI-final-project/README.md

 In the `experiments` folder, each subfolder contains the training results for specific dataset.
 For a summary of the performance, you can refer to the `results.txt`.

 # Results
-your BCI system's performance against the competing methods.
-Include metrics such as accuracy, precision, recall, F1-score, or any other relevant evaluation metrics.
-Compare and contrast your BCI system with existing competing methods.
-Highlight the advantages and unique aspects of your system

 ## Experiment 1
 | Dataset ID | Test Accuracy | Test Macro F1 | Test Micro F1 |